Esterházy: History

-In 1626 the Esterházys were granted the title of Count and in 1712, the older Forchtenstein line received the title of (Ruling) Prince by the Holy Roman Emperor.
-They had a Sovereign State when they obtained former Edelstetten Abbey as an Imperial Principality in 1804.
+In 1626 the Esterházys were granted the title of Count and in 1712, the older Forchtenstein line received the title of (Ruling) Prince from the Holy Roman Emperor.
+They had a Sovereign State when they obtained the former Edelstetten Abbey as an Imperial Principality in 1804.

-The success of the family arose from the steady accumulation of land, and loyalty both to the Roman Catholic Church and to the Habsburg Emperor, the latter factor being the most important.
-A consistent theme of Hungarian history was an ardent and sometimes violent wish to become free of Austrian rule, a wish that was finally fulfilled at the end of the First World War.
-The Esterházy princes were consistently loyal to the Habsburg monarchy, and on several occasions rendered vital services to it in times of crisis.
-These included the Turkish siege of Vienna in 1683, and the outright occupation of Vienna by Napoleon in 1809.
+The success of the family arose from the steady accumulation of land, and loyalty both to the Roman Catholic Church and the Habsburg Emperor, the latter factor being the most important.
+A consistent theme of Hungarian history was an ardent and sometimes violent wish to become free of Austrian rule, a wish that was finally fulfilled at the end of World War I. The Esterházy princes were consistently loyal to the Habsburg monarchy, on several occasions rendered vital services to it in times of crisis.
+These included the Turkish siege of Vienna in 1683, and the occupation of Vienna by Napoleon in 1809.

-The family acquired its property in three principal ways: redistribution of land taken from Protestants in the Counter-Reformation, redistribution of land conquered from the Turks, and felicitous marriages.
+The family acquired its property in three principal ways: redistribution of lands taken from Protestants in the Counter-Reformation, redistribution of lands conquered from the Ottoman Empire, and felicitous marriages.
 Most of these lands were situated in present-day Austria, Slovakia and Hungary.
 The family ultimately became the largest landowners in the Habsburg Empire, and their income sometimes exceeded that of the Emperor.